bheuju/DevOps-Learning/day27 - docker with env, mysql docker, push to nexus.md

 ```

 nexus will try to connect to https
-in nexus - config insecure-registries
+so, in nexus - config insecure-registries

 ```json
 # /etc/docker/daemon.json